-There’s a lot of misinformation about the flu vaccine, starting with the most common falsehood that the shot causes the flu.
+There’s a lot of misinformation about the flu vaccine, but the most common falsehood is that the shot causes the flu.
 It does not.

 This is because the vaccine uses an inactive or “dead” virus.
 The flu shot is important because it helps your body develop antibodies to fight it.

-But wait, you have a friend, cousin or relative who felt so terrible after the vaccine that he or she ended up with the flu.
+But what if you have a friend, cousin, or relative who felt so terrible after the vaccine that he or she ended up with the flu?
 Well, that may have been the case, but it wasn’t due to the flu shot.

 In many instances, someone may have already contracted the flu virus before getting the shot.
 Remember that it can take up to two weeks for flu-like symptoms to surface.

-It’s also a good reminder that there are several different types of viruses that are very similar to the flu, but are not influenza.
-Additionally, it can take the flu shot as long as two weeks before it can become fully effective.
+It’s also a good reminder that several different types of viruses are very similar to the flu, but are not influenza.
+Additionally, it can take the flu shot for as long as two weeks before it can become fully effective.